OML-Team/open-metric-learning/docs/source/oml/logging.rst

 We just provide some tips on how to get this information.
 There are two main sources of logs:

 * Criterion (loss).
-Some of the built-in OML's losses have their unique additional statics, which is stored in the ``last_logs`` field.
+Some of the built-in OML's losses have their unique additional statistics, which is stored in the ``last_logs`` field.
 See **Training** in the `examples <https://open-metric-learning.readthedocs.io/en/latest/feature_extraction/python_examples.html>`_.

 * Metrics calculator — `EmbeddingMetrics <https://open-metric-learning.readthedocs.io/en/latest/contents/metrics.html#embeddingmetrics>`_.